Looking for a Swiss army knife amongst Confluence apps? Stop your search and read on to learn why Content Viz is the only app your company will need

 Thanks to the rich offer of predesigned templates available within macros, it’s never been easier to create a customized Confluence page design that stands out.
-And, mark our words, things will only get better and simpler with the new release of the Page Builder macro.
-Brimming with gorgeous and easily customizable predesigned templates, the revamped Designer macro will have a design for every use case.
+And things got better and simpler with the new release of the Designer macro.
+Brimming with gorgeous and easily customizable predesigned templates, the revamped Designer macro has a design for every use case.

-So, if you’re wondering how to create a customized Confluence page design that stands out, know that the solution and MacroSuite Designer macro are on their way to you!
+So, if you’re wondering how to create a customized Confluence page design that stands out, know that the solution and MacroSuite Designer macro are here for you!

 Posts you might find interesting